gabehenreal/TXBtool/README.md

 ### Usage:

-To use the tool, just click on the tool and you will be greeted by a windows explorer screen asking you to select files.
+To use the tool, just click on the tool and you will be greeted by a Windows Explorer screen asking you to select files.
 There are mainly 2 types of export options:

 1) TXB-Image combo:\
-   Basically, select the TXB and the images (ensure that your images have the same count as in the TXB) and press "ok" in the explorer.
+   Select the TXB and the images (ensure that your images have the same count as in the TXB) and press "Open" in the Explorer.
 2) TXB-TXT combo:\
   If you have a list of imagepaths and their respective alphaweight values , you can just select the TXB and the TXT file for exporting.